fsantanna-uerj/serrapilheira/Submissao/final.md

 clocks) that can operate in sleep modes to consume less energy.

-Using this infrastructure, the automatic software mechanisms from our proposal can now control the hardware and potentially reach 100% energy efficient without compromising the functionalities of the applications.
+Using this infrastructure, the automatic software mechanisms from our proposal can now control the hardware and potentially reach over 99% energy efficient without compromising the functionalities of the applications.

+We want even more control over the hardware components and intend to prototype a customizable and affordable low-power development board as a side project (Goal 1).
+Last year, we submitted this idea to the main Brazilian scientific funding agency (*CNPq - Universal Call*), but did not receive the grant.
+The proposal is annexed as the file "cnpq-universal-18.pdf".

 ### Goal 2 - IoT Software Infrastructure